MicrosoftDocs/Viva/Viva/goals/manage-okrs-better-with-viva-goals-okr-workflows.md

 :::image type="content" source="../media/goals/viva-goals-enabling-approval-workflow.png" alt-text="Enabling Approval Workflow":::

-## Changing workflow statuses of an entity's OKR
+## How to change workflow statuses for an OKR

 1. Once the Approval Workflow feature is enabled, navigate to the entity for which you'd like to change the workflow status.